Dr Mark is a veterinarian. He works with small animals, exotics, horses, and livestock.

-- Once your monkey is housetrained, he will need to have the ability to run off and urinate once in a while.
-If he jumps off you and runs up a tree, you will have to let him.
-After he is finished, he will want to come back to see what you are doing.
+- Once your monkey is housetrained, they will need to have the ability to run off and urinate once in a while.
+If they jump off you and runs up a tree, you will have to let them.
+After they are finished, they will want to come back to see what you are doing.

 House Training a Young Monkey

 House training a very young monkey is almost impossible.

-A monkey of any age may have an accident, and if you are not able to deal with this you should consider caring for a different pet.
-Last weekend, for example, a monkey was resting on my shoulder as he watched the village children playing on the plaza.
-One of the kids set of fireworks and the monkey, frightened, urinated on my shoulder.
+A monkey of any age may have an accident, and if you are not able to deal with this, you should consider caring for a different pet.
+For example, recently, a monkey was resting on my shoulder as he watched the village children playing on the plaza.
+One of the kids set off fireworks and the monkey, frightened, urinated on my shoulder.

 Since I live in the tropics, it was easy enough to take the shirt off and rinse it.
 If you think this is a terrible thing, and not something you can ever put up with, do not get a monkey.